 The list below is constantly changing, and there will likely be more than 20 mobile sportsbook apps available in New Jersey at some point in the future.
 With the numbers that New Jersey sports betting routinely puts up, more operators will want to get in on the action.

-The mobile betting handle accounts for more than 90% of the total betting handle each month on average, and the quality and quantity of operators is a big reason why.
+The mobile betting handle accounts for more than 90% of the total betting handle each month on average, and the quality and quantity of operators are a big reason why.
 Nevada is the only state that currently offers sports betting that has this type of quality sportsbooks available to its bettors.

 Here is a list of mobile sportsbook apps available for download as of November 1, 2020.
 These apps are available on both Android and iOS devices.